-A New Pipeline Through the Hill Country is Pitting the Oil Industry Against Landowners
+A New Pipeline Through the Hill Country Is Pitting the Oil Industry Against Landowners

 On the day of the explosion, Randy Zgabay’s grandmother kept him inside.
-His grandfather would usually hold Randy, who was only 18 months old, while his 7-year-old-sister, Laura, played in the pasture near his grandparents’ home in Rosenberg, a small town southwest of Houston.
+His grandfather would usually hold Randy, who was only eighteen months old, while his seven-year-old-sister, Laura, played in the pasture near his grandparents’ home in Rosenberg, a small town southwest of Houston.
 But on this August day in 1966, his grandmother just had a feeling: Randy should stay inside the house with her.

 “Even at that, it’s still pretty scary to know you’d be playing out there and something could happen,” Zgabay says.